MatsMoll/aligned/README.md

 In manny cases will extra data be needed in order to generate some features.
 We therefore need some way of enriching the data.
-This can easily be done with Aladdin's `DataEnricher`s.
+This can easily be done with Alinged's `DataEnricher`s.

 ```python
 my_db = PostgreSQLConfig.localhost()